 Host a virtual event using Google Meet.
 You can create events and meetings online and invite up to 250 participants (internal and/or external guests).
-Or, you can host a large, live stream event where you can broadcast to as many as 100,000 people in your organization.
+Or, you can host a large, live stream event.
+The maximum number of live-stream viewers depends on your Google Workspace edition.

 |2.
 Create a live stream event||3.
 Best practices for holding remote events|

 Create an event using Calendar and Google Meet if: